mmuller88/mmblog/content/aws-spring/index.md

 ## Reflecting on the Journey

-The refurbishment of Hallo Casa reaffirmed several beliefs:
+The refurbishment of HalloCasa reaffirmed several beliefs:

 Docker is a lifesaver.
 The portability and consistency it brings to applications are unparalleled.
 CI/CD is a game-changer.
 It automates manual tasks and ensures faster, reliable deliveries.
 AWS CDK is powerful.
 It simplifies cloud resource provisioning and management.
 CDK Pipelines streamline deployments.
 With it, managing multiple stages of deployment becomes a breeze.
 One revelation that stood out was how the lines between infrastructure and application seemed blurred in our setup.
 And this convergence was a positive one, indicating tight integration and consistency.

-The Hallo Casa journey is a testament to the power of continuous learning, adaptation, and innovation.
+The HalloCasa journey is a testament to the power of continuous learning, adaptation, and innovation.
 Our users now enjoy a more robust platform, and we can sleep better at night, knowing that our deployment is smoother than ever.
 If you have a Java application which needs a bit polishing, reach out to me!

 I hope you enjoyed this post and I look forward to seeing you in the next one.